 The Council uses the Aspireview system to input, manage, interrogate and present data.
 Inherent within the system are IT controls.
 For each indicator a performance indicator verification certificate is produced.
 Management consider that there are adequate checks and controls to provide comfort over the completeness and accuracy of data.
-Internal audit are currently completing a review of the SPI arrangements, and will complete sample testing on the completeness and accuracy of data used.
-Once complete, we will review this work in order to consider placing reliance on it and provide any further comments.
+Internal audit completed a review of the SPI arrangements and sample testing on the completeness and accuracy of data used.
+Minor errors were identified with the accuracy of two SPIs.
+Internal audit are discussing these with the relevant services.